Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

 In the sequel we refer to the LMIs \eqref{SHI::theo::eq::lmi_ofF} and \eqref{SHI::theo::eq::lmi_ofE} as primal and dual synthesis LMIs, respectively.
 Accordingly, we address Theorems \ref{SHI::theo::ofF} and \ref{SHI::theo::ofE} as primal and dual design results, respectively.
-Observe that the primal and dual design results are nicely intertwined as follows.
+Observe that the latter are nicely intertwined as follows.

-\begin{theorem} The following two statements hold. \begin{itemize} \item If $A + B_2F_1$ is stable and the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are feasible for some $\ga$ and some full-information gain $F$, then there exists some full-actuation gain $E$ such that $A+E_1C_2$ is stable and the dual synthesis LMIs \eqref{SHI::theo::eq::lmi_ofE} are feasible for $\ga$.
-In particular, we have $\ga_E \leq \ga$. \item If $A + E_1C_2$ is stable and the dual synthesis LMIs \eqref{SHI::theo::eq::lmi_ofE} are feasible for some $\ga$ and some full-actuation gain $E$, then there exists some full-information gain $F$ such that $A + B_2F_1$ is stable and the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are feasible for $\ga$.
-In particular, we have $\ga_F \leq \ga$. \end{itemize} \end{theorem}
+\begin{theorem} The following two statements hold. \begin{itemize} \item If $A + B_2F_1$ is stable and the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are satisfied for some $\ga$, some matrix $X$ and some full-information gain $F=(F_1, F_2)$, then there exists some full-actuation gain $E = (E_1^T, E_2^T)^T$ such that $A+E_1C_2$ is stable and the dual synthesis LMIs \eqref{SHI::theo::eq::lmi_ofE} are satisfied for the same $\ga$ and for $Y = X^{-1}$.
+In particular, we have $\ga_E < \ga$. \item If $A + E_1C_2$ is stable and the dual synthesis LMIs \eqref{SHI::theo::eq::lmi_ofE} are satisfied for some $\ga$, some matrix $Y$ and some full-actuation gain $E = (E_1^T, E_2^T)^T$, then there exists some full-information gain $F = (F_1, F_2)$ such that $A + B_2F_1$ is stable and the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are satisfied for the same $\ga$ and for $X = Y^{-1}$.
+In particular, we have $\ga_F < \ga$. \end{itemize} \end{theorem}

 \begin{proof} We only show the first statement as the second one follows with analogous arguments.
-If $A + B_2F_1$ is stable and the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are feasible, we can infer $X \cg 0$ from \eqref{SHI::theo::eq::lmi_ofFb} as as in Theorem \ref{SHI::theo::ofF}.
-Due to \eqref{SHI::theo::eq::lmi_ofFa} and Lemma \ref{SHI::lem::full_actu}, we can then infer the existence of a full-actuation gain $E$ satisfying
+If $A + B_2F_1$ is stable and the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} are feasible, we can infer $X \cg 0$ from \eqref{SHI::theo::eq::lmi_ofFb} as in Theorem \ref{SHI::theo::ofF}.
+Due to \eqref{SHI::theo::eq::lmi_ofFa} and Lemma \ref{SHI::lem::full_actu}, we can then conclude the existence of a full-actuation gain $E$ satisfying